eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 ## Prerequisite: Determining if you need an image registry

-First, determine if you need to add an image registry.
  The following scenarios in Codewind require you to specify which image registry is in use:

 **Codewind for Eclipse Che running on a remote Kubernetes cluster to develop a Codewind style project** Configure Codewind with an image registry to push the application image to that specific image registry: